PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         After a technician downloads a job, you can no longer edit the job, but you can delete it.
 When you delete a job that a technician has downloaded, the deleted job remains visible in the system.

-1. Log in to the PDM mobile application using the personal Device Management credentials of the technician to whom you assigned jobs.
+1. Log in to the PDM mobile application for Android using the personal Device Management credentials of the technician to whom you assigned jobs.

     **Note:** You need internet access for this step.